santiment/academy/src/docs/labels/eth2-staking/index.md

 ## Description

-The eth2_staking label is used to identify wallet addresses that stake ETH
+The eth2_staking label is used to identify wallet addresses that stake ETH.

 ## [Label fqn](/labels/label-fqn)